-South Wales has some of the most stunning beaches abound - some with Blue Flags! probably more than anywhere else in the UK, most with car parking nearby.
+South Wales has some of the most stunning beaches around - some with Blue Flags!
+Probably more than anywhere else in the UK, most with car parking nearby.

-Lydstep Beach Hoilday Village (just up the road from Kiln Park) with it's own beach.
-There is even a Smugglers Cave (not in use) which can be explored even at high tide.
-The beach is a Blue Flag sandy/pebbly beach, there are cliffs at one end of the beach.
-A slipway in the center, to cater for boat launches.
+Lydstep Beach Hoilday Village (just up the road from Kiln Park) has it's own beach.
+There is even a Smugglers Cave (not in use) which can be explored, even at high tide.
+The beach is a Blue Flag sandy/pebbly beach, there are cliffs at one end of the beach and a slipway in the centre to cater for boat launches.

-Water quality is excellent, the beach offers sailing, swimming, sub aqua, angling, canoeing, windsurfing water skiing and power boating.
+The water quality is excellent and the beach offers sailing, swimming, sub aqua, angling, canoeing, windsurfing, water skiing and power boating.

-The South Beach is a glorious two miles of golden sand, stretching all the waynfrom St Catherine's Island to Giltar Point.
-Sand dunes at the rear of the beach - leading to the the oldest established golf course in Wales.
+The South Beach is a glorious two miles of golden sand, stretching all the way from St Catherine's Island to Giltar Point.
+There are sand dunes at the rear of the beach - leading to the oldest established golf course in Wales.